 The College is committed to observing the importance of sector measures and indicators and uses the FE Choices data available on the GOV.UK website which looks at measures such as overall achievement rates.
 The College is required to complete the annual Finance Record for the Education and Skills Funding Agency (ESFA).
 The Finance Record produces a financial health grading.
-Under the ESFA's new methodology for calculating the grade, the College achieves a "Requires Improvement" rating for 2020/21 and "Good" for the 2021/22 budget.
-This is a consequence of the reduced EBITDA in 2020/21 resulting from the impact of Covid-19 on the income and operating performance and the associated impact on cash holdings and the current ratio.
-Up until July 2019, the College held an "Outstanding" financial health grade and Governors are confident that the financial strategy and plans will return the College to a "Good" rating by July 2022.
+Under the ESFA's new methodology for calculating the grade, the College achieves a "Good" rating for 2021/22 and "Good" for the 2022/23 budget.
+This is a consequence of the EBITDA in 2021/22, resulting from recovery from Covid-19, with income and operating performance.